Environmentally Friendly Farm, Northern Ireland

 In 2018 Leona completed a Prelimary Bee Keeping course with, Roe Valley Bee Association.
 She has now four bee hives, and is really enjoying the social aspect of having mentors to help her attend her bees.
 This is so beneficial for the environment.
 It is a hobby and we enjoy four hives now on the farm.
 Leona has been the main push behind growing acres of wildflower and sunflowers.
 She loves seeing the array of butterflies, birds and the different bees all enjoying the flowers.
 Once the flowers are finished, we dont mow them, we leave them over the winter months for the birds to enjoy the seeds.
 It also give them somewhere to nest or hide from pretators.

-Richard makes an effort not to use as many spray on the farm, as we are very lucky that he is BASIS Qualified, and can see what the plant needs rather than always using sprays.
+Richard makes an effort not to use sprays on the farm, as we are very lucky that he is BASIS Qualified, and can see what the plant needs rather than always using sprays.
 If a spray is required, then it will be done in the evening once the bees have gone back to their hives.
+Some of the sprays that goes onto our crops is Wild Atlantic Seaweed which is bee friendly, Ceral Boost (natural product) bee friendly and Falcon Herbicide as and when required which is Not toxic to bees.
+We pride ourselves in what we do for our food and farm, and nothing will compromise the environment or our traditions.

 WILDFLOWER & SUNFLOWER MARGINS